microsoft/vscode-docs/docs/languages/markdown.md

 Read on to find out about:

-* [CSS, Less and Sass](/docs/languages/css.md) - Want to edit your CSS?
-VS Code has great support for CSS, Less and Sass editing.
+* [CSS, SCSS, and Less](/docs/languages/css.md) - Want to edit your CSS?
+VS Code has great support for CSS, SCSS, and Less editing.

 ## Common Questions